vvasamgit/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Transformations

-The source zip file has several data files that construct a record and each record has details shown below:

-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-- Its activity labels.
-- An identifier of the subject who carried out the experiment.

-For producing a final tiny data set the following files are used
+For producing a final tiny data set the following  source files are used

 1) A 561-feature vector with time and frequency domain variables